-MISS 10 seconds Hits to a NON-THREAT target 30 seconds per hit, a maximum of 2 hits per NON-THREAT target will be scored.
-Premature start 10 seconds PROCEDURAL ERROR or PE 5 seconds per incident Failure to use available COVER 5 seconds per incident Leaving COVER w/ empty weapon in hand 5 seconds NO HITS ON TARGET or NHT 35 seconds FAILURE TO NEUTRALIZE or FTN 20 seconds per target OVERTIME SHOT or OT 10 seconds per shot (par time stages only) CONTACT SHOT Contact Shot- 15 Seconds per instance (applied when shooter blows pasters off of a target, damages any target or prop with muzzle blast which includes but is not limited to blowing apart non-threats and/' or puts holes in walls.
-Some leeway is to be granted for pasters blowing off due to weather issues) CIRCUMVENTION OF GAME SPIRIT or COG 60 seconds Poor Sportsmanship/ Excessive Delay Of Match 120 seconds Spoiled Blind Stage 20% of the shooter's raw time, rounded to the nearest second DESTRUCTION OF PROPS or DOP Avoidable damage to props, other than normal wear and tear, shall incur a 60 second penalty.
+MISS 10 seconds Hits to a NON-THREAT target 30 seconds per hit, a maximum of 2 hits per NON- THREAT target will be scored.
+Premature start 10 seconds PROCEDURAL ERROR or PE 5 seconds per incident Failure to use available COVER 5 seconds per shot taken Leaving COVER w/ empty weapon in hand 5 seconds Failure to use Tactical order 5 seconds per shot taken NO HITS ON TARGET or NHT 35 seconds FAILURE TO NEUTRALIZE or FTN 20 seconds per target OVERTIME SHOT or OT 10 seconds per shot taken (par time stages only) CONTACT SHOT Contact Shot- 15 Seconds per instance (applied when shooter blows pasters off of a target, damages any target or prop with muzzle blast which includes but is not limited to blowing apart non-threats and/or puts holes in walls.
+Some leeway is to be granted for pasters blowing off due to weather issues) CIRCUMVENTION OF GAME SPIRIT or COG 60 seconds Poor Sportsmanship/ Excessive Delay Of Match 120 seconds Spoiled Blind Stage 20% of the shooter's raw time, rounded to the nearest second

+DESTRUCTION OF PROPS or DOP Avoidable damage to props, other than normal wear and tear, shall incur a 60 second penalty.
 Examples of avoidable damage are (but not limited to), damaging stage actuators, damaging durable components of doors/walls so they cannot be reused without significant repair, shots fired into VTAC barricades, etc. Penalty is applied per substantive repairs required to maintain the integrity of the stage or future courses of fire.
 Penalty will also be applied per shot if a non-rifle rated target is engaged with a rifle outside of 25 meters.
 Dropped Magazine Containing Live Ammunition 5 seconds per magazine outside of arm's reach.
+Exposure 30 seconds a.
+Acts classifies shooters into different categories, classes and/ or divisions depending upon what type of Rifle and/ or pistol they choose to compete with.
+Certain modifications or add-on devices can change the shooter's class.
+Below is a list of criteria defining each class: